InfiniteFlightAirportEditing/Airports/README.md

 ===================
 Helping out is very easy once you understand the basics.
 We have full tutorials available on our website, as well as video tutorials:<br>
 **[carmichaelalonso.github.io/InfiniteFlight-Airports](http://carmichaelalonso.github.io/InfiniteFlight-Airports/)**<br><br>
-**Please check the Issue Tracker before starting your airport.
-Make sure it isn't already in progress, and if it isn't, please create a new issue**
+**Please check the [Issue Tracker](https://github.com/carmichaelalonso/InfiniteFlight-Airports/issues) before starting your airport.
+Make sure it isn't already in progress, and if it hasn't been started, please create a new issue with the name of the airport.**

 Do's and Don'ts
 ==================